 If you want to hit up the crowd for equity capital under Michigan’s new crowdfunding law, you’ll probably have to do it without Tweeting, Facebooking or Linking In details of your deal.

 Federal regulators are close to deciding on Mercantile Bank Corp.’s delayed $151.5 million merger with Firstbank Corp.

 The massive security breaches that compromised credit and debit card data for millions of holiday shoppers across the U.S. last year prompted a push for improving payment systems and tightening regulations.

 Tom Edmonds is not against crowdfunding as a tool to make equity investments in small businesses.
 He just worries that it could lead to more people getting scammed.

-The U.S. Small Business Administration (SBA) wants to drive more loan activity but in smaller amounts by waiving fees for its primary lending program.
+The U.S. Small Business Administration wants to encourage more lending activity under its programs by continuing to waive certain fees for another year.

 Advocates of using crowdfunding to raise capital for small businesses are preparing to get the word out on how the practice works now that it has been legalized in Michigan.